MohammadrezaRah/Rezome/readme.md

-you can see my example telegram bot with python code!
+you can see my certificate and my example telegram bot with python code!